pnp/cli-microsoft365/docs/docs/cmd/pp/tenant/tenant-settings-set.md

 `--enableGuestsToMake [enableGuestsToMake]`
 : Ability to allow guest users in your tenant to create Power Apps.
 Valid values: `true`, `false`.

+`--disableMembersIndicator [disableMembersIndicator]`
+: Ability to disable the display of a members indicator.
+Valid values: `true`, `false`.

+`--disableMakerMatch [disableMakerMatch]`
+: Ability to disable the Maker Match feature, which helps organizations find internal resources with the necessary skills to develop custom apps and solutions using Power Platform.
+Valid values: `true`, `false`.

+`--disablePreferredDataLocationForTeamsEnvironment [disablePreferredDataLocationForTeamsEnvironment]`
+: Ability to disable the selection of a preferred data location for Teams environment.
+Valid values: `true`, `false`.

 `--disableAdminDigest [disableAdminDigest]`
 : When true, the entire organization is unsubscribed from the weekly digest.
 Valid values: `true`, `false`.